 Appreciate the Reefs from Above at the View deck

-There is a view deck at the southern tip of the island.
+The Rock Point View Deck sits at the southern tip of the island.
 You can access it via the Lagoon Avenue and the Eco-Trail.
 Stunning scenery and rock formations awaits you there.

 - Mobile signal is available for basic services but connecting to the internet is only possible near the beachfront.

 - The island is powered by a generator.
 Electricity is available only from 06PM to 06AM.

 - Most homestay and hostels use rain water for its shower and toilet.

 - Food in popular or bigger resorts are quite expensive.
 It is better to bring your own food that is enough for your entire stay.
 Budget options are available in the neighborhood though.